nickdba/Linux/Tips.md

 Tips for making your linux experience more enjoyable.

-## Bash auto-complete case insensitive.
+## Bash auto-complete case insensitive

 Create .inputrc file that icludes /etc/inputrc and sets completion-ignore-case On.